dezign999/img999/README.md

 # img999
-Customizable watch face for Pebble using your own images.
+Customizable watch face for Pebble Time, Pebble 2 and Pebble Classic which uses your own images.

 This uses resources from:
 Gregoiresage's Image Viewer: https://github.com/gregoiresage/pebble-image-viewer/